Citrinate/dboTranslationTool/README.md

 * `status`: Represents the current state of the submission and may have one of the following values:
   * 0 = The string is still pending; no admin has acted on it yet.
   * 1 = The string was accepted by an admin user and is now in the `game_strings` database.
 The string that used to be in the `game_strings` database is now in this row's `action_replace` column.
-  * 2 = The string was not accepted by an admin user.
+  * 2 = The string was denied by an admin user.

 ## Other Details